nghiango1/hello/java/lib/README.md

-# Structure
+# Lib - Structure

-Package is the main way to create a module structure in Java project.
+`package` keyword is the main way to create a module structure in Java project.
 It have a specification to enforce that package name is expected to be the same with the directory name in full relative paths using `.` as the seperator

-## Notes
+This create a `package` then package all build class file into a `.jar` archive so that we can distribute the file as other project dependancies.

+## `package` keyword and projet struture

 Sometime, companny really want to have they name in the package module.
 While this could help to make sure we not have collison when merging library/project, it not stricly needed

+> Also, most using backward domain name eg: com.google.<package-name>.<sub-class>

 ```sh
 .